1. Rental Market Price

 In the long run, the owner will also bear the responsibility for the annual maintenance fee of the property which includes expenses for management, legal and accounting, insurance, janitorial, maintenance, supplies, taxes, utilities, loan instalment, assessment and quit rent.

-Rental income of owner is also subjected to a flat tax rate of 26%.
-It is important to note that some of the expenses are tax deductible while some are not.
-All these factors has to be taken into account before jumping the gun.
+The rental income of the owner is also subjected to a flat tax rate of 26%.
+It is important to note that some of the expenses are tax-deductible while some are not.
+All these factors have to be taken into account before jumping the gun.

 4. Cash Flow from Rental Operation